 Geneva is the capital of the Republic and Canton of Geneva.
 Geneva's economy is mainly services oriented.
 The city has an important and old finance sector, which is specialized in private banking (managing assets of about 1 trillion USD) and financing of international trade.
 Switzerland is in Central Europe, east of France, north of Italy.
 Temperate, but varies with altitude; cold, cloudy, rainy/snowy winters; cool to warm, cloudy, humid summers with occasional showers.
 Mostly mountains (Alps in south, Jura in northwest) with a central plateau of rolling hills, plains, and large lakes.
 The official languages are French, German and Italian.
 Romantsch, a language with both German and Latin roots, is commonly spoken in the south-eastern Graubunden / Grisons region.
 English is widely spoken, though Swiss people will be pleased if visitors are able to exchange a few words in a local language.
 The main religion is Christianity.
 The economy of Switzerland is one of the world's most stable economies.
 Its policy of long-term monetary security and bank secrecy has made Switzerland a safe haven for investors, creating an economy that is increasingly dependent on a steady tide of foreign investment.
+The security risk for expatriates in Switzerland is low.
+Risks include low levels of petty crime and the underlying threat of terrorism.
+Other risks include the severe winter weather.
 The population in Geneva is 0.192 Mil (2014 est.), while the inflation rate is 0.2% (2014 est.).

 Cost Of Living